aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance. x1
 - Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds. x3
 - Deal [15 - 25%] increased damage while you have a Barrier active. x2
+- Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen. x2
-- Frost Nova gains an additional Charge but the Cooldown per Charge is increased by [40 - 30%]. x3
+- Frost Nova gains an additional Charge but the Cooldown per Charge is increased by [40 - 30%]. x4
 - Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage. x0
 - Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit. x4
 - Lucky Hit: When you hit a Crowd Controlled enemy, there is up to a [30 - 50%] chance for that Crowd Control effect to spread to another unaffected enemy. x2
-- Restore [1 - 4] of your Primary Resource when you Crowd Control an enemy. x4
+- Restore [1 - 4] of your Primary Resource when you Crowd Control an enemy. x2
 - Skills deal up to [10 - 20%] increased damage based on your available Primary Resource when cast, receiving the maximum benefit while you have full Primary Resource. x1
 - The Avalanche Key Passive now applies to 1 additional cast. x2
 - When you Freeze an enemy there is a [30 - 40%] chance they become Vulnerable for 3 seconds. x2